Bird Feeding Station

 and another mammal flying around the area: Brown Long-eared Bat

-Diary entries are below in reverse chronological order.
+First sightings shown below in chronological order.

 Developments in 2023